 Mainly composed of maltose, this natural sweetener features heavily in vegan baking and is made by heating barley sprouts in vats till they form a dark, heavy, and concentrated syrup.
 It is considerably less sweet, with a malt-like taste similar to molasses.

 If you want to try something other than the classic sweeteners from above, look at the store-bought products developed as vegan honey substitutes.
-We name the TOP 3 most well-known brands, but there are many more in our vegan honey substitutes article.
+Here are the top three vegan honey brands you may want to try:

 Homemade honey substitutes